 Ancient Rome is known for its political, military, and social standing, for example.
 The Romans were skilled civil engineers and prodigious builders.
 The thriving civilization delivered advances in architecture, culture, and technology, which remained unequaled for centuries.

 Far from holding ranks or positions of power, women were expected to do nothing more than look after the home and care for children.
 Upon birth, their owners and controllers would be their fathers.
 After being wed, this responsibility transferred to their husbands.
 History also shows forced weddings of young noble girls and women, who would be married off to form political or financial alliances.

-Nevertheless, some exceptionally great women managed to accomplish much power and influence in ancient Rome despite the lack of rights.
+Despite a lack of rights, some exceptionally great women managed to acquire a lot of power and influence in ancient Rome.

 Today, we're looking at two of Rome's most powerful and influential women.

-The history of ancient Rome is rich with more of such brave, courageous, and truly marvelous female figures such as Valeria Messalina, Livia Drusilla, Claudia Metrodora, Helena, Julia Avita Mamaea, and Agrippina the Elder.
+The history of ancient Rome is rich with more of such brave, courageous, and truly marvelous female figures including Valeria Messalina, Livia Drusilla, Claudia Metrodora, Helena, Julia Avita Mamaea, and Agrippina the Elder.